Industrial Technology, M.S.

 In addition, all applicants should review the Admission to a Graduate Program section in the Graduate Catalog.

-1. Obtain application materials online at http://graduateschool.buffalostate.edu/admissions or from the Graduate School.
+1. Obtain application materials online at http://graduateschool.buffalostate.edu/admissions.

 2. Request sealed official transcripts from all higher education institutions attended and submit them with the complete application packet to Graduate School.